Where is Mt. Everest located?

 Yes, there are facilities for charging mobile, cameras, and other electronic devices in the mountain.
 But you need to pay especially at higher altitude places.
 So, it would be better to take a charging backup with you and use it in the mountain.

 Is Everest Base Camp Trek doable in January?

-This is a good question, always arises in the mind of real trekkers because January falls under the winter season in Nepal and is also known as the off-season trek.
+This is a good question, that always arises in the mind of real trekkers because January falls under the winter season in Nepal and is also known as the off-season trek.
 Of course, the Everest base camp trek is doable in January too, but it depends from person to person.
 Those who are prepared for cold temperatures and love to spend time in the peaceful and quiet snowy place in front of the Himalayas can book this trek in January.